-Throughout history, humans have fought 3 out of every 4 wars to gain territory control.
+Throughout history, humans have fought 3 out of every 4 wars to gain territorial control.
 But, just as often, wars have also witnessed combatants and civilians intentionally destroying that very territory over which they started a war.
 Why?

 "Wars against Nature" will explore a behavior that is just as puzzling as it is recurrent: the deliberate destruction of the natural environment during wars.